Sustainsys/Saml2/doc/Contributing.md

 * Open Kentor.AuthServices.IntegrationTests in a separate Visual Studio Instance.
 * Run all tests in the integrationtests solution.

+##Continous integration / build server
+Kentor.AuthServices contains configuration for [AppVeyor CI](|https://ci.appveyor.com/).

+You may set up a free build of all branches in your GitHub fork by signing up to AppVeyor (preferably with your GitHub account) and then creating a new project for your GitHub fork.

 ##Branching
 To make a clean pull request, it is important to follow some git best practices.
 Nancy has an [excellent guide](https://github.com/NancyFx/Nancy/blob/master/CONTRIBUTING.md) that outlines